 Hi Julie!
 I'm not familiar with Balti curry specifically, but curry powder spice blends tend to vary by region so I'm guessing you should be able to substitute it just fine if it's a flavor/blend you enjoy!
 Would love to hear if you gave it a go and how it went.

 Hi Sandra!
-Yes, feel free to omit the peas if you don't have any!
+Go ahead and omit the peas if you don't have any!
 This recipe is pretty forgiving and versatile.
-You could also try adding bell pepper, green beans, celery, broccoli, etc. (Or just simply leave the peas out altogether and it should be tasty!)
+You could also try adding bell pepper, green beans, broccoli, etc. (Or just simply leave the peas out altogether and it should be tasty!)

 Great to hear you & your family enjoyed this one.
 I love your adaptions!